ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-JavaScript Internal Working Explained : Execution Context, Call Stack, Web APIs, Queues, Event… - <a href="https://medium.com/@prasiddhak77/javascript-internal-working-explained-execution-context-call-stack-web-apis-queues-event-febc117df135?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js, Bun, and Deno: The 2026 Backend Runtime Selection Guide - <a href="https://medium.com/@jamesmiller22871/node-js-bun-and-deno-the-2026-backend-runtime-selection-guide-62ea9388c716?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prasiddha Khadka`**
+✍️ **posted by `Jamesmiller`**

-<blockquote>What JavaScript Is Actually Doing When Your Code Runs
+<blockquote>For a long time, I thought Node.js was the final destination for backend JavaScript.
+That was until last month when I finally gave Bun and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Escalating the Social Graph: Solving Timeouts and Rate Limits with Redis and BullMQ - <a href="https://medium.com/@kaderkaaya/escalating-the-social-graph-solving-timeouts-and-rate-limits-with-redis-and-bullmq-b47c563df52b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Graceful Shutdown: The Key to Zero-Downtime Deployments - <a href="https://medium.com/@eytankrief_16671/graceful-shutdown-the-key-to-zero-downtime-deployments-598824a1008b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kader Kaya`**
+✍️ **posted by `Eytankrief`**

-<blockquote>In my previous article, I explained how I optimized follower comparison using O(n) complexity with JavaScript Sets.
-While that worked well…
+<blockquote>Deploying new versions of backend services often raises a pressing question: how do you update running systems without frustrating your…
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Got Tired of Node.js Running Out of Memory Generating Excel Files — So I Rewrote It in Rust - <a href="https://medium.com/@nazarkalytiuk/i-got-tired-of-node-js-running-out-of-memory-generating-excel-files-so-i-rewrote-it-in-rust-b94845712ebf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Writing Endless try…catch Blocks: The Era of Universal Error Handling is Here  - <a href="https://medium.com/@yadavmandeep96/stop-writing-endless-try-catch-blocks-the-era-of-universal-error-handling-is-here-643e12be2a2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Назар Калитюк`**
+✍️ **posted by `Yadavmandeep`**

-<blockquote>If you’ve ever built a data-heavy Node.js application — a reporting dashboard, an admin panel, an ETL pipeline — you’ve probably hit that…
+<blockquote>We’ve all been there.
+You are building a beautiful application.
+Your backend is robustly written in Node.js (Express or Fastify), your…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js 16 Roadmap : DAY 6/30 — Loading UI, Error Handling & Suspense - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-6-30-loading-ui-error-handling-suspense-ef3b97a2edf7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Roadmap : DAY 7/30— Review & Build: Your “Personal Blog Site” - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-7-30-review-build-your-personal-blog-site-1a1c5f4758b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>Welcome to Day 6!
-Today you’ll build resilient, production-ready applications that handle loading states and errors gracefully.
-Let’s make…
+<blockquote>🎯 What Are We Doing Today?
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Got Tired of Logging Every API Call… So I Built an npm Package - <a href="https://medium.com/@rahhuul3110/i-got-tired-of-logging-every-api-call-so-i-built-an-npm-package-a78bbd89c503?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Deployed a Three-Tier Web Application on Azure (And Everything That Went Wrong) - <a href="https://medium.com/@lovechioma58/how-i-deployed-a-three-tier-web-application-on-azure-and-everything-that-went-wrong-95872de2ca28?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Patel`**
+✍️ **posted by `Love Chioma Ogujiofor `**

-<blockquote>If you have worked on a large JavaScript project, you probably know this pain.
+<blockquote>A few weeks ago, Azure looked like a foreign language to me.
+Too many services, too many options, too many things that could go wrong.
+But…
 Continue reading on Medium »</blockquote>

 <h3>6.
-What I Learned Building a Bulk Import/Export API That Doesn’t Fall Apart Under Load - <a href="https://medium.com/@furkanaksoylu99/what-i-learned-building-a-bulk-import-export-api-that-doesnt-fall-apart-under-load-29891c41a9f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Ban-Free WhatsApp AI Agent for Automated Customer Service with WhatsMiau Self-Hosted… - <a href="https://medium.com/@elvisbrazil/how-to-build-a-ban-free-whatsapp-ai-agent-for-automated-customer-service-with-whatsmiau-self-hosted-25b6a16bf974?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Furkan Aksoylu`**
+✍️ **posted by `Elvis Gonçalves`**

-<blockquote>By the time most teams realize their bulk data pipeline is a problem, it’s already 2 AM and someone is manually patching a half finished…
+<blockquote>Tired of WhatsApp automation tools that break constantly, require endless maintenance, or get your number banned after just a few days of…
 Continue reading on Medium »</blockquote>

-<h3>7.
-How I Started Making Money With JavaScript Without Building a Startup - <a href="https://javascript.plainenglish.io/how-i-started-making-money-with-javascript-without-building-a-startup-5f5a8920acfe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohsin Abro`**

-<blockquote>Real-world automation, micro-tools, and scripts that quietly generate income while everyone else is chasing unicorn apps
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-12 Node streaming mistakes that turn uploads into memory bombs - <a href="https://medium.com/@hadiyolworld007/12-node-streaming-mistakes-that-turn-uploads-into-memory-bombs-5f11629ff323?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>Learn the exact failure modes that make Node “uploads” quietly buffer gigabytes — and the streaming patterns that keep memory flat under…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Key-Value Store Patterns: Redis Design Patterns for Caching and Session Management - <a href="https://medium.com/@artemkhrenov/key-value-store-patterns-redis-design-patterns-for-caching-and-session-management-418d91148701?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artem Khrienov`**

-<blockquote>Database Design Patterns & Best Practices Article Series
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Cross-Account API Key Leakage: Breaking Tenant Isolation via Session Injection - <a href="https://akmsec.medium.com/cross-account-api-key-leakage-breaking-tenant-isolation-via-session-injection-11a14514bbc6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pixel Precision Slowed Us Down.
+Stable Components Did Not - <a href="https://medium.com/@pmLearners/pixel-precision-slowed-us-down-stable-components-did-not-6815716e05ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KimoSec`**
+✍️ **posted by `Computer Architect`**

-<blockquote>The beginning: Searching for invisible "holes"
+<blockquote>By the time the dashboard screenshot landed in Slack, the pattern was already familiar.
 Continue reading on Medium »</blockquote>

 <h3>2.
-10 Web Design Trends for 2026 That Will Make Your Website Look Outdated If Ignored - <a href="https://medium.com/@arsalanmuhammadiqbal/10-web-design-trends-for-2026-that-will-make-your-website-look-outdated-if-ignored-b3c139ac22bf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Are you a Laravel developer or a PHP developer who uses Laravel? - <a href="https://medium.com/@itissucex/are-you-a-laravel-developer-or-a-php-developer-who-uses-laravel-bfdf803a29b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arsalan Muhammad Iqbal`**
+✍️ **posted by `Charles`**

-<blockquote>Top 10 web design trends in 2026 including dark mode, AI personalization, micro-animations, and mobile-first design.
+<blockquote>The danger of building a career on framework knowledge instead of programming fundamentals
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Using Redux Everywhere: Understanding useContext + useReducer First” - <a href="https://medium.com/@Santhohi_Manogna/stop-using-redux-everywhere-understanding-usecontext-usereducer-first-a5252bf18833?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Storing Images in the Cloud with Django and Cloudinary: The Complete Production Guide - <a href="https://medium.com/@petrolesapiti/storing-images-in-the-cloud-with-django-and-cloudinary-the-complete-production-guide-df02d1d413a2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chsanthoshimanogna`**
+✍️ **posted by `Petro Lesapiti Loltolo`**

-<blockquote>Understanding useContext, useReducer, and Why Libraries Like Redux Exist
+<blockquote>Why your Django images vanish on every redeploy — and the complete Cloudinary fix, including the gotchas Django 6.0 introduced that nobody…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Docker Usage Jumped 17% in One Year.
-Here’s Why You Can’t Avoid It Anymore. - <a href="https://aws.plainenglish.io/docker-usage-jumped-17-in-one-year-heres-why-you-can-t-avoid-it-anymore-5452f723e044?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript vs JavaScript: Which One Should You Choose for Your Next Project? - <a href="https://medium.com/@sunil17bbmp/typescript-vs-javascript-which-one-should-you-choose-for-your-next-project-07ce8513d891?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code War`**

-<blockquote>Stack Overflow: 71% use Docker. +17% jump = biggest single-year increase EVER.
-I resisted for 5 years.
-Then I gave in.
-Continue reading on AWS in Plain English »</blockquote>

-<h3>5.
-PostgreSQL vs MySQL: I Migrated 400M Rows.
-Here’s What Actually Broke. - <a href="https://medium.com/lets-code-future/postgresql-vs-mysql-i-migrated-400m-rows-heres-what-actually-broke-7b7978051c35?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code War`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Stack Overflow: PostgreSQL #1 for 3 years.
-MySQL: 39% usage.
-I used both.
-Here’s the ugly truth.
-Continue reading on Let’s Code Future »</blockquote>

-<h3>6.
-I’m a Senior Developer.
-I Google “How to Center a Div” Every Week - <a href="https://medium.com/codetodeploy/im-a-senior-developer-i-google-how-to-center-a-div-every-week-9532359f7714?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding For me`**

-<blockquote>12 years experience. $180K salary.
-Still can’t remember flexbox.
-And that’s okay.
-Continue reading on CodeToDeploy »</blockquote>

-<h3>7.
-How I Became a Self-Taught Software Developer in Nigeria - <a href="https://medium.com/@stanley-24/how-i-became-a-self-taught-software-developer-in-nigeria-635ad5427a7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stanley Owarieta`**

-<blockquote>Power cuts, a $1,000 bootcamp that ghosted me, and the website that changed everything.
-Continue reading on Medium »</blockquote>

-<h3>8.
-How Digital Solutions Are Transforming Modern Businesses - <a href="https://medium.com/@expesquare/how-digital-solutions-are-transforming-modern-businesses-6800d556bf70?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Expesquare`**

-<blockquote>In today’s fast-moving digital world, businesses must adopt technology to stay competitive.
-From data analytics to web development…
+<blockquote>Understanding the differences, use cases, and advantages of TypeScript and JavaScript is crucial for modern web development.
+Choosing the…
 Continue reading on Medium »</blockquote>

 <br/>